algolia/unified-instantsearch-ecommerce/README.md

 The Query Suggestions index is used to display suggestions below the search box and in the "no results" page.

-Make sure that Query Suggestions is available on your [Algolia plan](https://www.algolia.com/pricing/).
+Make sure you have access to Query Suggestions on your [Algolia plan](https://www.algolia.com/pricing/).

 #### `inputSelector`